 Client hereby engages Arch Pools, and Arch Pools hereby accepts such engagement, on the terms and conditions of this Agreement.
 This Agreement shall be effective as of the Effective Date.

-Arch Pools shall perform the services as set forth in Exhibit A, attached hereto (the “Services”), at the pool (the “Premises”) located at 77 Wee Wah Road, Tuxedo Park, New York 10987, United States (the “Property”).
+Arch Pools shall perform the services as set forth in Exhibit A, attached hereto (the “Services”), at the lake (the “Premises”) located at 77 Wee Wah Road, Tuxedo Park, New York 10987, United States (the “Property”).

 Term.
 The Term of this Agreement shall commence on the Effective Date and expire on September 30, 2024 unless extended by mutual consent of the Parties in writing.